metamx/rainer/README.md

 Rainer is a configuration management library that is based around versioned key/value pairs called "commits".
 We created it after we noticed that we had a lot of services that each managed configuration in slightly different ways (with slightly different flaws!).
-It is composed of a set of APIs can be used independently, or together as part of a powerful configuration management system.
+It is composed of a set of APIs that can be used independently, or together as part of a powerful configuration management system.
 In addition to key/value access, it can also provide:

 - Full audit trail of historical commits for each key, including who, why, and when they were committed.
 - Ability to detect concurrent modifications and prevent users from clobbering each other.